 The Nello’s Corner support program offers many groups.
 Typically, younger age-groups meet twice a month after-school from 4:30 p.m. to 5:45 p.m. and older age-groups meet in the evenings from 7:00 p.m. to 8:15 p.m.
 Groups take a pause during winter and spring holidays as well as during the summer months.
 Special family events are also scheduled throughout the year.
 Families may join Nello’s Corner at any time and remain for as long as the family feels the program is helpful.
 An initial one-year commitment is requested.

 The program is coordinated by a staff of experienced professionals of the Center.
 The heart of the program, however, lies with our extensively trained volunteers.
 These individuals possess a genuine love for being with children and empathy for the situation which has led them to the Center.
 The role of adults in our groups is one which offers support and companionship, allowing the group members to lead any conversation and choose activities which best supports their needs at the time.
 To learn more, please click on the link: Volunteering.

-Interested families are invited to contact Lois or Mary who will provide specific information regarding program registration.
+Interested families are invited to contact Lois Harris or Christina Larkin who will provide specific information regarding program registration.
 While donations are gratefully accepted, there is no charge for participation in this program.

 For More Information Email Lois Harris by clicking here.